populse/mia_processes/docs/source/documentation/bricks/stats/spm/MultipleRegressionDesign.rst

 - *global_calc* <=> Global Calculation * [#label]_ (one of Omit, Mean, User, optional, default value is Omit):
     This option is for PET or VBM data (not second level fMRI).
 There are three methods for estimating global effects:

-        | - Omit: assumming no other options requiring the global value chosen
+        | - Omit: assuming no other options requiring the global value chosen
         | - User: enter your own vector of global values using the global_calc_values parameter
         | - Mean: SPM standard mean voxel value (within per image fullmean/8 mask)